Daniel Kountz

 Daniel Kountz (born October 16, 1978) is an American actor and realtor.

 Early life

 Kountz began acting in third grade playing "Tiny Tim" in a school play.

 Career

 Kountz has been on television and in movies.
 In 1998, he portrayed Ray "The Hood" Wood in Fifteen and Pregnant acting alongside Kirsten Dunst.
 In 2001, he played his most notable character, Kal in Halloweentown II: Kalabar's Revenge; he acted alongside Kimberly J. Brown.
 In a 2020 question-and-answer panel, Kountz revealed he had four or five auditions for the film before being cast.
 He also was in an episode of Ghost Whisperer titled Ghost in the Machine, as the avatar.
 He has had parts in Just Shoot Me, 3rd Rock from the Sun, Crossing Jordan, and a few other television shows.
+In 2025, he starred in the TV movie Haul Out the Halloween for the Hallmark Channel opposite Lacey Chabert and wife Kimberly J. Brown.
 He is a real estate agent in Los Angeles.

 Personal life

 Kountz began dating his Halloweentown II costar Kimberly J. Brown after they reconnected for a "Halloweentown" themed project for Brown's YouTube channel.
 In June 2022, Brown announced their engagement on social media.
 In April 2024, the couple were married.